• Skip to primary navigation

 The Microsoft Quantum lab at the University of Sydney has developed hardware enabling quantum computers to connect with the outside world while maintaining the stability of the qubits.
 Called “Gooseberry” this specialized CMOS circuit includes the digital and analog functions needed to use digital inputs and generate many parallel qubit control signals.
 Gooseberry can scale to support thousands of qubits in future quantum computers.
 It operates at 100 milliKelvin (mK) while dissipating sufficiently low power to not exceed the cooling power of a standard commercially available research refrigerator at these temperatures.

 The Microsoft Quantum lab has also developed a general-purpose cryo-to-compute core operating at slightly higher temperatures achievable in liquid Helium.
-The cryo-to-compute core performs the classical computations needed to create the instructions that are sent to Gooseberry.
+The cryo-to-compute core performs the classical computations needed to create the instructions sent to Gooseberry.
 Gooseberry translates those instructions into voltage pulses to control the qubits.
 The combination of the cryo-to-compute core plus Gooseberry is one solution to the problem of creating the thousands of I/Os needed to control thousands of qubits.

 The so-called “interconnect wiring bottleneck” of quantum computing addressed by the Gooseberry chip is also the focus of an effort by Intel.
 The Horse Ridge chip from Intel addresses the development of control electronics that can operate at high fidelity.
 Horse Ridge is a cryogenic control chip for qubits built using Intel’s 22nm FinFET Low Power technology.
 A second generation of the chip was introduced recently.
 Horse Ridge brings key control functions for quantum computer operation into the cryogenic refrigerator – as close as possible to the qubits themselves – to streamline the complexity of control wiring for quantum systems.